alexriedel1/Hand-Gesture-Recognition-in-manual-assembly-tasks-using-GCN/README.md

 # Data

 In this repository, the skeletal data is already extracted from the video data via MediaPipe Hands in [`/data/graphdata`](/data/graphdata).
 For demo pruposes, you can run [`utils/video2landmark.py`](utils/video2landmark.py) to create key points and their corresponding label from the video and annotation file in [`data/video_example`](data/video_example).

+You'll find the complete dataset here: https://drive.google.com/open?id=1JVPoCJdb8SNbQFLQAc1zDo0EoM6EukEC&authuser=alex.riedel%40gmail.com&usp=drive_fs
+Each video corresponds to a .csv file containing the annotations (e.g. `0.csv`) and four .csv files containing the extracted hand keypoints in the original video, horizontally flipped video, vertically flipped video, and horizontally+vertically flipped video (=data augmentation!).

 # Training & Testing